How to apply Visit Contact

 Histological Techniques II

-This course introduces the knowledge and skills in the histological techniques of processing, embedding, microtomy, frozen sectioning, nuclear and cytoplasmic staining, and laboratory math.
+This course introduces the knowledge and skills in the histological techniques of processing, embedding, microtomy, frozen sectioning with a cryostat, nuclear and cytoplasmic staining, laboratory math and digital pathology.
 The course focuses on quality and recognizing errors within completed materials.

-Curriculum is delivered through online learning modules and hands-on experiential learning opportunities within the laboratory environment.
+Curriculum is delivered through online learning modules and hands-on experiential learning opportunities within the laboratory setting.

 5